-We have filed with the SEC a registration statement on Form F-1, including relevant exhibits and schedules under the Securities Act with respect to Class A ordinary shares and related warrants to be sold in this offering.
+We have filed with the SEC a registration statement on Form F-1, as amended, which was declared effective by the SEC on November 17, 2020 and includes relevant exhibits and schedules under the Securities Act with respect to the Units, Class A ordinary shares and related warrants to be sold in this offering.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information contained in the registration statement.
-You should read the registration statement on Form F-1 and its exhibits and schedules for further information with respect to us and the Class A ordinary shares and related warrants.
+You should read the registration statement on Form F-1 and its exhibits and schedules for further information with respect to us and the Units, Class A ordinary shares and related warrants.